jaimetur/PhotoMigrator/help/4-immich-photos.md

 ## <span style="color:blue">Remove All Assets from Immich Photos:</span>
-- From version 3.0.0 onwards, the Tool supports a feature to 'Remove All Assets' from Immich Photos'.
+- From version 3.0.0 onwards, the Tool supports a feature to 'Remove All Assets from Immich Photos'.
 - If you configure properly the file 'Config.ini' and execute this feature, the Tool will connect automatically to your Immich Photos database and will remove ALL the assets and Albums found.
-- To execute this Extra Mode, you can use the Flag: _'-srAll, --immich-remove-all-assets'_
+- To execute this feature, you can use the Flag: _'-srAll, --immich-remove-all-assets'_

     > [!IMPORTANT]
         > This process is irreversible and will clean all from your Immich Photos account.
 Use it if you are completelly sure of what you are doing.